-Cable & Wireless is one of the world’s leading international communications companies.
-We can trace our history to a number of British telegraph companies founded by Sir John Pender in the 1860s.
-Since then, we have provided telecommunications services, networks and equipment to businesses, governments and residential customers around the world.
+The history of our company can be traced to a number of British telegraph companies founded by Sir John Pender in the 1860s.
+Today the focus of our business is in the Caribbean and Latin America, a region where we have operated since the 1870s.
+Across the region we have often been the first to introduce new services into the countries in which we operate – from telegraph cables and landline telephones, to broadband and mobile data services – and remain the market leader in most markets and services.
 To find out more about our long and distinguished history, please browse the timeline below - you can click on the words for descriptions of our key dates and click on the arrows to scroll more quickly.

-The first cable is landed at Porthcurno, Cornwall and the London to Bombay telegraph line is completed.
-In total fourteen cables operated from Porthcurno making this an important station.
+The first sub-sea cable landed at Porthcurno, Cornwall, completing the London to Bombay telegraph line.
+In total 14 sub-sea cables operated from Porthcurno, making this an important station.

-All of Pender's companies - Falmouth, Malta, Gibraltar Telegraph Company, The Anglo-Mediterranean Telegraph Company, British- Indian Submarine Telegraph Company and the Marseilles, Algiers, Malta Telegraph Company - merged to form The Eastern Telegraph Company, the first global cable telecommunications company and the largest operating company in the world at that time.
+All of Pender's companies merged to form The Eastern Telegraph Company, the first global cable telecommunications company and the largest operating company in the world at that time.

-The Eastern Telegraph Company has a massive international communication network of around 150,000km of undersea cables.
+The Eastern Telegraph Company had a massive international communication network of around 150,000km of undersea cables.

 After many experiments in wireless communication, Marconi set up Poldhu and the Lizard stations in Cornwall.
 He successfully transmitted the first transatlantic wireless signal from Cornwall to Newfoundland.

 Wireless and cable telegraphy were important tools of communication in the First World War.
-ETC and Marconi supported the war effort through the War Office and the Admiralty by offering expertise in keeping communication open around the world, through censorship, listening in, field work and in confusing the enemy.
-Also a once US/ German cable rerouted to Cornwall, which helped isolate Germany and her communication system.
+The Eastern Telegraph Company and Marconi supported the war effort through the War Office and the Admiralty by offering expertise in keeping communication open around the world, through censorship, listening in, field work and in confusing the enemy.
+Also, a once US/ German cable was re-routed to Cornwall, which helped isolate Germany and her communication system.

 Marconi succeeded in telephoning Australia on short wave radio after experiments between Poldhu and his yacht.
 In July he was granted a contract with the General Post Office to set up shortwave telegraphy circuits from London to Australia, India, South Africa and Canada.